 One of the locks along the Erie Canal that gave Marsh's hometown its name.
 The extensive excavation required to build the canal, as seen here in the steep slopes leading down to it, unveiled much of the region's fossilized history, which Marsh began studying as a boy.

-Othniel Charles Marsh was born on October 29, 1831 in Lockport, New York.
+Othniel Charles Marsh was born in Lockport, New York, on October 29, 1831.
 He came from humble roots.
-His father, Caleb Marsh was a farmer, and his mother died of cholera before his third birthday, soon after giving birth to her fourth child.
+His father, Caleb Marsh, was a farmer, and his mother died of cholera before his third birthday, soon after giving birth to her fourth child.

 Young Othniel spent a lot of time outdoors, mostly hunting the numerous small game that inhabited his local area.
-Before long, he took an interest in fossils as well, for they were also plentiful.
+Before long, he took an interest in fossils, which were also plentiful.

-Despite such humble beginnings, Othniel demonstrated from a young age a clear passion for science and a serious intellect.
-He was soon able to pursue that intellectual curiosity in a more formal way.
-Marsh's deceased mother was Mary Peabody, the younger sister of George Peabody, a wealthy banker widely credited as being the "father" of modern philanthropy.
+Despite such humble beginnings, Othniel demonstrated from a young age an evident passion for science and a profound intellect.
+He was soon able to pursue that intellectual curiosity more formally.
+Marsh's deceased mother was Mary Peabody, the younger sister of George Peabody, a wealthy banker widely credited as the "father" of modern philanthropy.

-By modern standards, Marsh entered college later in life that would be expected, earning his Bachelor of Arts in 1860 at the age of 28.
+By modern standards, Marsh entered college later in life than expected, earning his Bachelor of Arts in 1860 at age 28.
 Marsh graduated eighth in his class and was also inducted into the prestigious Phi Beta Kappa society.
-During his time as an undergraduate at Yale, Othniel spent his summers traveling around New York state, the New England region, and Nova Scotia digging for fossils.
-It was during one such trip to Nova Scotia that he discovered the fossil of a previously unknown creature, a thrilling find which solidified his determination to pursue a professional scientific career.
+While an undergraduate at Yale, Othniel spent his summers traveling around New York, New England, and Nova Scotia, digging for fossils.
+During one such trip to Nova Scotia, he discovered the fossil of a previously unknown creature.
+This thrilling find solidified his determination to pursue a professional, scientific career.

-Arriving in Germany, Marsh attended Berlin University, where he studied mineralogy, microgeology, and chemistry in his first year, and paleontology alone in his second.
-He traveled during this period as well, spending time studying with experts in other parts of Germany, visiting Switzerland, and meeting up with his uncle once again.
+Arriving in Germany, Marsh attended Berlin University, where he studied mineralogy, microgeology, and chemistry in his first year and paleontology alone in his second.
+He also traveled during this period, spending time studying with experts in other parts of Germany, visiting Switzerland, and meeting up with his uncle again.

 The two had a very important conversation in the spring of 1863.
-George Peabody was looking for ways to disseminate his vast fortune before his death, and Marsh was able to secure a gift of $150,000 from his uncle to Yale for the establishment of a natural history museum.
+George Peabody was looking for ways to disseminate his vast fortune before his death, and Marsh was able to secure a gift of $150,000 from his uncle to Yale to establish a natural history museum.
 That gift gave birth to the Yale Peabody Museum for Natural History, one of America's top institutions on the subject.
 Though his uncle's money would erect the physical building, Marsh's scientific work would later fill it up.

 A portrait photograph of "O.C.
 Marsh, Conn"